 Uncertainty in our estimate of sulfate response to the new DMS chemistry is largely associated with estimated reaction rates.
 Some rate constants for the multiphase reactions are obtained from a limited set of box-model and laboratory studies which have not been validated with field measurements.
 For example, our rate constant for MS-(aq)+OH(aq) from Zhu et al. (2003) is 4.7 times smaller than another lab study (Milne et al., 1989), potentially leading to a higher global tropospheric MSA burden by ~30% (Chen et al., 2018).
 As discussed in Sect.
 3.2, it is likely that our model overestimates the concentration of particulate MSA and underestimate gaseous MSA when compared with in situ measurements (e.g., ATom, and Yan et al. (2019) in the Southern Ocean.
-This could result in an overestimate of sulfate given that gas-phase MSA is expected to have a longer lifetime than particulate

-680 MSA and H2SO4 vapor (Berresheim, 2002).
-Our comparisons with observations also suggest that emissions of DMS, in particular a likely overestimate over the Southern Ocean, play an important role in dictating the regional loading of secondary oxidation products; the climate response to these changes should be further investigated.
+This could result in an overestimate of sulfate given that gas-phase MSA is expected to have a longer lifetime than particulate MSA and H2SO4 vapor (Berresheim, 2002).Our comparisons with observations also suggest that emissions of DMS, in particular a likely overestimate over the Southern Ocean, play an important role in dictating the regional loading of secondary oxidation products

 This study included a relatively new chemical mechanism for the formation and loss of HPMTF.
-685 The rate of isomerization of MSP (k{iso}) controls the production of HPMTF.
-The analyses reported here are based on a theoretically calculated value of k{iso} (0.04 s-1 at 293K) (Veres et al., 2020), which is slower than previous experiment- and model-based estimates of 0.23-2.1 s-1 (Wu et al., 2015; Berndt et al., 2019).
+The rate of isomerization of MSP (k{iso}) controls the production of HPMTF.
+The analyses reported here are based on an observationally constrained value of k{iso} (0.04 s-1 at 293K) (Veres et al., 2020), which is slower than previously experiment- and model-based estimates of 0.23-2.1 s-1 (Wu et al., 2015; Berndt et al., 2019).
 We find that a faster k{iso} (0.12 s-1 at 293K based on Ye et al. (2021) has a negligible impact on the HPTMF burden (+4.1%) and resulting sulfate formation.
-However, the HPMTF burden is quite large changes suggest that further field measurements are needed to better understand the cloud uptake process of HPMTF and the resulting formation of in-cloud sulfur products.
+However, the HPMTF burden is quite sensitive to the loss of HPMTF due to cloud uptake ($k{HPMTF+cloud}$), which was recently suggested as a particularly important sink of HPMTF in the MBL (Veres et al., 2020; Vermeuel et al., 2020).
+These large changes suggest that further field measurements are needed to better understand the cloud uptake process of HPMTF and the resulting formation of in-cloud sulfur products.